gerakul/FastSql/README.md

 # FastSql
 Light-weight, fast and easy to use C# library to retrieve, write (including bulk insert) and copy data in Microsoft SQL Server databases.
-There is support asynchronous operations.
+There is support for asynchronous operations.

 ## Samples: